ThomasvanBommel/CryptoDashboard/README.md

 ## Lockscreen

-User must have an API key to unlock the dashboard
+User must have an API key to unlock the dashboard:
 ![lockscreen.png](lockscreen.png "Lockscreen Image")

 ## Dashboard